Twelfth-Hour/exambnb/README.md

 ```

 This will start your project at `localhost:3000`.

+4. Here, you don't have to do anything just visit the [https://exambnb.netlify.app](https://exambnb.netlify.app) and enter the exam code & press track!

+### Checkout the video demo

+If you are unable to understand on how to use the application or demo it, you can understand from the video [demo](https://youtu.be/_-FUYcP5ghw) Twelfth Hour made for you! 🎥

 ## Authors
 - *Aemie Jariwala*: [AemieJ](https://github.com/AemieJ/), an open-source dev, outreachy intern 2k20, DSC Lead 2k20-21 & an alpha MLSA.